villekf/OMEGA/README.md

 Implementation 2 (ArrayFire matrix free OpenCL) is not supported on  Windows due to a compiler incompatability between MinGW and ArrayFire.
 As mentioned elsewhere, this can be fixed by building ArrayFire from source with MinGW.

-Status messages usually only appear after the function has finished.

 Almost all MATLAB-based code runs significantly slower compared to MATLAB (this is due to the slowness of loops in Octave).
 Reconstructions are unaffected.

 MAT-files that are over 2 GB are not supported by Octave and such large data sets cannot be saved in Octave at the moment.